 \subsection{SBiO-BreD Algorithm}

-In this subsection, we propose an effective stochastic bilevel optimization method via Bregman distances (SBiO-BreD) to solve the stochastic bilevel optimization problem \eqref{eq:2}.
-Algorithm \ref{alg:2} details the algorithmic framework of the SBiO-BreD method.
+In this subsection, we introduce an efficient stochastic bilevel optimization method via Bregman distance (SBiO-BreD) to solve the stochastic bilevel optimization Problem \eqref{eq:2}.
+Algorithm \ref{alg:2} describes the algorithmic framework of our SBiO-BreD method.

-Given $K\geq 1$ and draw $K+1$ independent samples $\bar{\xi} = \{\xi,\zeta^0,\cdots, \zeta^{K-1}\}$, as in \citep{hong2020two,khanduri2021near}, we definite a stochastic gradient estimator:
+Given $K\geq 1$ and draw $K+1$ independent samples $\bar{\xi} = \{\xi,\zeta^0,\cdots, \zeta^{K-1}\}$, as in \cite{hong2020two,khanduri2021near}, we definite a stochastic gradient estimator: